flxwu/Android-Developer-Challenge-Scholarship/README.md

 #### _NOTE_

-The first 3 lessons aren't covered by commits here as I set up the git repository in the fifth lesson(fourth lesson in exercises, fifth in Udacity Course).
+I have of course worked through the first 3 lessons although they aren't covered by commits here as I set up the git repository in the fifth lesson(fourth lesson in exercises, fifth in Udacity Course).